 Some who followed Sage Sri, Sankara

-are mere followers of religion, never having understood the Advaitic wisdom are religious scholars not Gnanis, and they are unable to grasp the non-dual -truth.
+are mere followers of the religion.
+They never understood the Advaitic wisdom.
+Religious scholars, not Gnanis, and they are unable to grasp the non-dualistic truth hidden by the Maya.